-Despite Warnings Of ‘Monster’ Hurricane Florence, Some East Coasters Still Refuse To Evacuate,
+Despite Warnings Of ‘Monster’ Hurricane Florence, Some East Coasters Still Refuse To Evacuate

 Equally worrisome is that fact that some are remaining in the hurricane zone without a choice.
 According to The State, a prison in South Carolina decided to keep more than 1,000 inmates and 119 correctional officers in place, despite the mandatory evacuation orders for Jasper County.
 Apparently, the prison employees would not have a choice on the matter.
 When asked about the shocking decision, the South Carolina Department of Corrections spokesperson Dexter Lee said it was safer to keep the inmates behind.
 Though the mandatory evacuation in that particular area has now been lifted, it is still worrisome that so many people may have to potentially ride out the storm.

-With so many staying behind, The Huffington Post issued an article outlining ways to convince loved ones to leave the area.
+With so many staying behind, the Huffington Post issued an article outlining ways to convince loved ones to leave the area.
 Reportedly, Sarah DeYoung, who works at the University of Georgia’s Insitute for Disaster Management, emphasized that people need to realize this storm is like none before.

 “Families have different dynamics, but if you are trying to convince someone to leave, make sure first that they have the resources to do so.
 Offer a place for them and their pets to stay that makes the evacuation more feasible.
 Help connect them with transportation, a sheltering location and other supplies they might need,” DeYoung said.